 Organic Pea Protein is a wholefood plant-based protein, a suitable choice for vegetarians and vegans.
 Healthy Chef was the first company to bring Organic Pea Protein into the Australian market.
 Entirely raw, alkaline and plant based, containing all the essential amino acids your body needs to heal and nourish in a perfect environment.
 It is low in fat, low in carbohydrates and free of soy, sugar, dairy and lactose, making it suitable for those who suffer from food allergies and food sensitivities.
 We scent ours with organic vanilla bean and organic cocoa for a purely delicious taste.

-Both our wholefood proteins are high in all the essential amino acids needed for optimal health and wellbeing.
+All of our wholefood proteins are high in all the essential amino acids needed for optimal health and wellbeing.
 Protein can work effectively to regulate the appetite, increase satiety and encourage significant weight loss.

 When attempting to keep total calories down during dieting, protein supplementation can help to keep total food volume down but still provide support directly to the muscles, liver and immune systems which are critical to optimising body composition.